 - Decreased the side effects from other medications

 - Reduced use of opioids, on average, by 64%

-While cannabis may seem like a godsend — and for many patients it is — for some it takes a little bit of trial and error to find the right cannabinoid ratio and intake method.
-Cannabis is not a single drug; it’s a highly complex plant with hundreds of cannabinoids and terpenes working together synergistically to influence its effects.
+While cannabis can be a viable alternative to objectively harmful opioids, for some patients it requires a bit of trial and error to find the right cannabinoid ratio and intake method.
+That’s in part because cannabis is not a single drug but a highly complex plant with hundreds of cannabinoids and terpenes working together synergistically to influence its effects.

-For chronic pain, we find most patients opt for products higher in THC.
-I caught up with Dr. Stephen Dahmer, Vireo’s chief medical officer, and asked him what most chronic pain patients experiences were like:
+Here at Vireo Health, our research indicates that for chronic pain, most patients opt for products higher in THC.
+Dr. Stephen Dahmer, Vireo’s chief medical officer, had this to say when asked to comment on patients’ chronic pain experiences:

-So while most patients seem to respond better to products with higher THC levels, others find a 1:1 (THC:CBD) or a high CBD product works great.
-Likewise, some people prefer inhalation (finding vaporizing delivers the fast relief).
-Others find inhalation can exacerbate their pain, and prefer oral administration (e.g. capsules or tinctures).
+While most patients seem to respond better to products with higher THC levels, others find a 1:1 (THC:CBD) or even a high-CBD product works well.
+Likewise, some people prefer inhalation, finding that vaporized or smoked cannabis delivers fast relief.
+Others find that inhalation to be unpleasant, and prefer oral administration in the form of capsules or tinctures.